NatronGitHub/Natron/Documentation/source/guide/getstarted-installation.rst

 Community scripts
 -----------------

-many scripts that bring more functionality can be downloaded from: https://github.com/NatronGitHub/natron-python-scripting
+Many scripts that bring additional functionality can be downloaded from: https://github.com/NatronGitHub/natron-python-scripting

 To install these: